Farrukhjon/programming-interview-qa/qa/data-structures-&-algorithms.md

 **Q: What is `Balanced Binary Search Tree`?**

-A: BBS does not guarantee `logarithmic search` time complexity.
-But `Balanced BST` does just as for `binary search`.
+A: `Binary Search Tree` does not guarantee `logarithmic search` time complexity.
+But `Balanced Binary Search Tree` does just like the `binary search` algorithm.
- - Balanced BST implementations
+ - Balanced Binary Search Tree implementations
    - `2-3 tree`
    - `Read-Black tree`